garrardkitchen/resume/content/blog/what-is-good-engineering.md

 - All application and infrastructure as code capturing in a DVCS (eg git)
 - Capture metrics that provide realtime statistics on both application and infrastructure performance (latency, errors, service saturation, etc...) & alerting (slack, sms, email)
 - change/issue management
-- Error management (adopting products similar to sentry.io to aggregate and provide succint information in the run up to an error)
+- Error management (adopting products similar to sentry.io to aggregate and provide succint information in the run up to an error.
+Cross SoC tracing)
 - documenting RCA (reasons for a failure)
 - Runbooks (actions required to deal effectively with a known situation)
 - Automate everything!
 - Share Technical roadmaps, progress & changes
 - Documented Roles & Responsibilities of all team members
-- TBC
+- Release management (hassle free rollback & scheduled release when needed)

 #### [Collaboration]()